 The Focus requirements identify important skills and discourses necessary for living and working in diverse communities.
 The Focus requirements can be satisfied through major courses and Diversification courses.
 In addition, a course may have more than one Focus designation.
 Students take Focus courses throughout their academic career.
-Current courses with Focus designations may be found in Class Availability or the Focus Status List.
+Current courses with Focus designations may be found on Class Availability.

 Contemporary Ethical Issues